oniani/oniani.github.io/content/_index.md

 a Machine Learning Intern first, mentored by Drs.
 [Nathan Liu][nathan], [Erheng Zhong][erheng], and [S. R. Prakash][prakash], and then transitioned into a full-time work.
-We research, design, and build state-of-the-art human-centric Artificial Intelligence (AI) technologies with the goal of reducing costs of care and most importantly, improving health outcomes to increase independence and quality of life for everyone!
+We research, design, and build state-of-the-art human-centric Artificial Intelligence technologies with the goal of reducing costs of care and most importantly, improving health outcomes to increase independence and quality of life for everyone!

 Research Interests: